akhanf/denoise-fmri/README.md

-# snakebids-app
-template for creating a bids-app snakemake workflow
+template for snakemake bids-app

+To do:
+ - think about creating miniconda-based dockerfile ?
+  - or copy the snakemake template that installs miniconda etc
+ - make pip package for snakebids